qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 This becomes pretty handy when you have a few `Behavior`s in flight at the same time.

+## Playing along at home

+If you want to test out your understanding of `Behavior`s, there is are `Behavior`-themed exercises [here](../exercises/behaviors/).
+The exercises continue from where the [`Event` exercises](../exercises/events/) left off, so it's probably worth doing them first.

 ## Next up

 `Event`s and `Behavior`s are the core types of FRP.